 • developing exhibits in house

-Registration fees: $180 for MANL and ANLA members, $205 for non-members (LUNCH INCLUDED)
+Registration fees: $130 for MANL members, $155 for non-members

 Cancellations received less than 5 days in advance are not eligible for refunds.
 Participants who do not attend remain responsible for full payment.

 Thanks to Canadian Heritage Museum Assistance Program and the Department of Business, Tourism, Culture and Rural Development for supporting the efforts of the Museum Association of Newfoundland and Labrador.

 Care and Handling of World War One and Two Firearms in Museum Collections

 Date: December 15, 2016; 8:30 am to 6:00 pm.